 Which Headphones Have The Best Bass Response?

-I remember when Beats by Dre first came out in my high school years and all my friends were obsessed with the exaggerated bass response (okay I was, too).
-Listening to them now, I enjoy some rap and electronic music but I know that the bass response is not typically what most mixing engineers had in mind.
+I remember when Beats by Dre first came out in my high school years, and all my friends were obsessed with the exaggerated bass response (okay, I was, too).
+Listening to them now, I still enjoy the sound, but I know that the bass response is not typically what most mixing engineers had in mind.

-However, there are some driver types and headphone form factors that are generally better designed to produce bass frequencies.
+However, some driver types and headphone form factors are generally better designed to produce bass frequencies.